 Find an opportunity that interests you.
 The BBA has pro bono projects for attorneys at all levels of experience and expertise.

-Looking to participate?
-Click here to fill out the BBA’s Public Service Volunteer form.
-After completion, a member of the BBA Staff will contact you directly to discuss which of our opportunities will best suit your interests and background.
+Looking to get involved?
+Please contact Cassandra Shavney, Public Service Programs Coordinator, at email@example.com to discuss which of our opportunities will best suit your interests and background.

 Beyond the Billable, the BBA’s public service blog, keeps you in the know about the most recent developments in the BBA’s pro bono opportunities, public service initiatives, and training programs.
 If you are a lawyer interested in giving back, Beyond the Billable is your one stop shop for everything public service.